 Sleeping in a igloo?

-To keep the expenses down we booked the smallest apartment at Ono’s Hotel Apartments – a pretty blue building 10 minutes walk outside the town center.
+To keep the expenses down we booked a small apartment – a pretty blue building 10 minutes walk outside the town center.
 Perfect if you are on a budget and want to cook your own food.
-There are 3 hotels, a hostel, a camp site and several private apartments to rent.
-You can also book one of these modern igloos shown below!
+There are 3 hotels, a hostel and several private apartments and B&Bs in the city.
+You can even book one of these modern igloos shown below!

 Winter, spring, summer or fall?